eshazen/StudentProjects/ME691_Toddler_Camera/NOTES.md

 display, controls, and camera which will need protection.

-* I highly recommend wireless charging as a USB connector is pretty easy to damage or contaminate with dirc
+* I highly recommend wireless charging as a USB connector is pretty easy to damage or contaminate with dirt.
+Check out the "Qi" standard for wireless charging.

 * What about a flash / light for low-light conditions?

-Technical issues / ideas
+## Technical issues / ideas

 * What interface?
 R-Pi uses MIPI.
-This isn't easy to decode/convert.
-Best best is an R-Pi, which isn't out of the question.
+This isn't easy to decode/convert, unless you use a RPi.

 * A raspberry pi zero might be a good MCU.
 Maybe a P-zero W or a compute module 4?